nawarkhede/getdrip/README.md

 subscribe_subscriber  | subscribe a subscriber
 list_of_all_subscribers  | return list of all subscriber delete_subscriber  | deletes existing subscriber
-activate_campaign  | activates campaign
+unsubscribe_from_all | remove a subscriber from all mailings activate_campaign  | activates campaign
 pause_campaign | pauses campaign
 remove_subscriber_from_campaign | remove a subscriber from one or all campaigns